Revised January 2025

 ARTICLE IX.
 DISCRIMINATION

-The Association shall not discriminate on the basis of race, national origin, religion, age, sex, sexual orientation, handicapping condition, gender or gender identification.
+The Association shall not discriminate on the basis of race, national origin, religion, age, disability, ethnicity, sex, sexual orientation, gender expression, or gender identification, or veteran status.
 All programs and activities of the Association shall be conducted in furtherance of this policy.

 ARTICLE XI.
 AMENDMENTS